ItsTuukka/Helsinki-city-bike-app/README.md

 ## To run the app

+Node.js and npm needed to run the project!

 1. Clone the project to your computer.

 2. Head over to the frontend folder in your terminal.